-Scott Smith holds a Masters in English from Pennsylvania State University and a Masters of Fine Arts in Creative Writing from the University of Arizona.
-Scott Smith has worked in the communications field for more than 20 years.
+Scott Smith holds an MA in English from Pennsylvania State University and an MFA in creative writing from the University of Arizona.
+Scott has worked in the communications field for more than 20 years.
 Most recently, he was employed as a communications specialist and public relations coordinator at the Federal Home Loan Bank of Pittsburgh, where he worked extensively on promoting affordable housing programs.

-Keeley Teslik, BA – Social Media Marketing Coordinator
+Keeley Teslik, BA – Social Media and Marketing Coordinator

 kteslik [at] environmentalhealthproject.org (Email Keeley)

-Keeley Teslik earned a BA in English from Duquesne University, where she was the recipient of the Carroll Creative Writing Scholarship, O'Donnell Award for Excellence in fiction writing, and a featured writer in the university's Coffeehouse Reading Series.
+Keeley Teslik earned a BA in English from Duquesne University, where she was the recipient of the Carroll Creative Writing Scholarship, O'Donnell Award for Excellence in fiction writing, and a featured writer in the university's reading series.
 Keeley previously led multiple social media and email marketing campaigns with the Pittsburgh Parks Conservancy (PPC) during PPC's referendum campaign, which aimed to improve city parks.
-The campaigns were successful in securing public support for an additional $10 million in annual parks funding.
+The campaigns were successful in securing public support for an additional $10 million in annual park funding.

 svanlange [at] environmentalhealthproject.org (Email Sherry)

-Sherry Van Lange received her Medical Degree from the University of Guyana and her Masters in Public Health from Southern Connecticut State University (SCSU).
+Sherry Van Lange received her medical degree from the University of Guyana and her MPH from Southern Connecticut State University (SCSU).
 During her time as a doctor in the Caribbean, she developed a passion for environmental and public health.
 While at SCSU, she conducted community-based opioid research and completed a thesis paper about predictors of opioid prescribing practices.
 As a graduate student, she began working with EHP on the Safety Assessment of Siting Large Shale Gas Compressor Stations in Residential Neighborhoods in New York State.
 She continues to work with EHP as a data analyst after graduating from the MPH program.